blankworker1/AA/ROI.md

 ## 2. Conversion and Certificate Retirement

-Upon the conversion of a Share from one class to another (including, without limitation, A4 → C4 or C4 → R4), the Shareholding shall be converted in accordance with these Articles and recorded in the register of members.
+Upon the conversion of a Share from one class to another (including, without limitation, A4 → C4 or C4 → R4), the Shareholding shall be converted in accordance with the Articles and recorded in the register of members.

 Upon such conversion, the original physical share certificate shall be deemed retired and legally inert, and shall cease to evidence any legal, voting, or economic rights in the Company.